Meteor-Community-Packages/meteor-autoform/README.md

 ### MyCollection2.beforeUpdate

-You can set `MyCollection2.beforeUpdate` equal to a function the takes the update object as its only argument and returns a modified copy of the object.
+You can set `MyCollection2.beforeUpdate` equal to a function the takes the ID of the document to be updated as it's first argument and the update object as its second argument and returns a modified copy of the update object.
 Remember that whatever modifications you make must still pass SimpleSchema validation.
 Keep in mind that the object this function receives will have the `$set` and potentially `$unset` keys at the first level.

+### MyCollection2.beforeRemove

+You can set `MyCollection2.beforeRemove` equal to a function the takes the ID of the document to be removed as its only argument and returns `false` to cancel the removal.

 ### MyAutoForm.beforeMethod